bignacio/cpp-articles/posts/io_uring_journal_day01.md

 This will print everything the kernel supports and does not support.
 Note that the `operations` array was based on the enum `io_uring_op` provided by `liburing`.

+Perhaps not surprisingly all operations are supported, which is good to know even though I certainly do not intend to use them all.

+Next: `io_uring` initialization, parameters and kernel features.